Engage Customers Using Channels

 When the prerequisite steps are out of the way, you’re ready to set up Messaging.

-Now that you know more about channels and how to set up Messaging, let’s learn about how you can make the most of Messaging.
+Now that you know more about channels and how to set up Messaging, let’s review how to extend Messaging with some optional—but seriously awesome—productivity tools.
 In the next unit, we outline the capabilities that power the full portfolio of channels.

 Resources